Skip to main content

 Congratulations!

-You’re now running a full Ethereum node and a validator.
+You’re now running a full Ethereum node and a validator client.

 It can a long time (from days to months) for your validator to become fully activated.
 To learn more about the validator activation process, see Deposit Process.
 See Check node and validator status for detailed status monitoring guidance.